cewing/training.python_web/README.rst

 a letter to Creative Commons, 444 Castro Street, Suite 900, Mountain View, California, 94041, USA.

-A copy of this license in text format is included in this package
+A copy of this license in text format is included in this package under the `docs` directory